0mehedihasan/sas/README.md

 #### 1. Central Database
 - A single, centralized database where all data is stored.
 - Accessible by the **Student Attendance System (SAS)**, which manages attendance records and user access across different classes.
+- **Note:** Originally, the system was designed with a single, centralized database where all data would be stored and accessed by the Student Attendance System (SAS) for managing attendance records and user access across different classes.
+However, for enhanced efficiency and scalability, a distributed database architecture was implemented instead of a centralized one.
+This approach allows for better load distribution, faster data retrieval, and greater fault tolerance across the system.
 #### 2. Student Attendance System (SAS)
 - The main interface connecting teachers, students, and administrators with their relevant attendance data.
 - Ensures partitioned access to the database, allowing each class to only access its specific data subset.